Kenobi98/PDB_scripts/README.md

 # PDB_scripts
-A few scripts to modify PDb files.
+A few scripts to modify PDB files.